stevekerrick/GraphqlToTsql/docs/documentation.md

 * `TranslateToTsql`

-Both methods have a required parameter of type `GraphqlActionSettings` which has three properties.
+Both methods have a required parameter of type `GraphqlActionSettings` which has the following properties.

 ```csharp
 public class GraphqlActionSettings